Kokopelli-Interfaces/kokopelli-vcv/README.md

     cool delay effects.

-<a id="org69c60f7"></a>
+<a id="org45f28da"></a>

 ## FRAME Expansion Modules

-<a id="orgff88d71"></a>
+<a id="orgb61f9ca"></a>

 ### SIGNAL

-`SIGNAL` takes a polyphonic (or monophonic) signal as input, sends it to `FRAME`, and outputs a mix of the input signal and output from `FRAME`.
+`SIGNAL` takes an arbitrary signal as input, sends it to `FRAME`, and outputs a mix of the input signal and output from `FRAME`.

-It also outputs `FRAME`'s active/selected layer.
-This is useful in the case of applying audio functions or (control voltage functions) to particular layers in `FRAME`.
-To do this, one would select a layer, route `BUF` into other VCV Rack modules, route the output of those modules back into the input, and modify the layer by engaging recording in *layer* mode.
+It also outputs `FRAME`'s selected layer(s).
+This is useful in the case of applying audio functions (or signal functions) to particular layers in `FRAME`.
+To do this, one would select a layer, route `SEL` into other VCV Rack modules, route the output of those modules back into the input, and modify the layer by engaging recording in *layer* mode.

 1. MIX

-    -   At 7'oclock, `SIG` only outputs `FRAME` output, and the input signal is fully attenuated.
+    -   At 7 O'clock, `SIG` only outputs `FRAME` output, and the input signal is fully attenuated.
 This is useful to control the input power, but also in the case multiple expansion modules exist so to not record this input signal when `FRAME` enters a record mode.
-    -   At 12'oclock, the input signal is not attenuated.
+    -   At 12 O'clock, the input signal is not attenuated.
-    -   At 2:30, the input signal is still not attenuated, and `SIG` outputs 100% of `FRAME`'s *active layer*.
+    -   At 5 O'clock, the input signal is still not attenuated, and `SIG` outputs 100% of `FRAME`'s *active layer*.
 Used for auditioning multiple takes that were loop recorded, and for using *layer* mode without sonic clutter from other layers.
-    -   Past 2:30, `SIG` will attenuate the input signal until it is fully attenuated at  5'oclock (max cw).

 2. VCA

     A VCA for the output.
 Used for setting or modulating the output volume.

-<a id="org958d1d4"></a>
+<a id="org069c2ed"></a>

 ### 4SIGNAL